DrFate09/qidi_plus4_klipper/README.md

 # Flashing the toolhead
 The toolhead takes quite a bit more work to flash.
 You will need to solder some pins on the board and you will also need an ST-Link programmer (or clone).
-The official ST-LINK programmer is what I used.
-You can purchase one from Digikey (or any other source).
-[This is the one I used](https://www.digikey.com/en/products/detail/stmicroelectronics/ST-LINK-V2/2214535)
+A clone ST-LINK programmer is what I used.
+You can purchase one from Amazon (or any other source).
+[This is the one I used](https://www.amazon.com/dp/B07SQV6VLZ)

 ## Preparing the toolhead
 Begin by unsliding the back cover of the toolhead, disconnecting all connectors, and unscrewing the board from the toolhead.